2. Considerations and Influencing Factors

 Lines of Code and Complexity

 A major consideration in developing good software test estimates is an understanding of the number of lines of code, complexity, classification, safety criticality, programming language, and code structure of the software under test.
 Object-oriented languages and component-based indices tend to increase complexity making test estimates challenging.
-The complexity includes the number of requirements needing verification through testing, how well the architecture and the design can be assesed by testing, the number of use cases or operational scenarios to be evaluated, and the extent of off-nominal testing.
+The complexity includes the number of requirements needing verification through testing, how well the architecture and the design can be assessed by testing, the number of use cases or operational scenarios to be evaluated, and the extent of off-nominal testing.

 Another factor in preparing effective estimations is identification of an adequate, dedicated, and secure test environment and a separate, adequate development debugging environment.
 Competent, responsive test environment support also plays a part in the accuracy of test estimates.